Street Vendor Guide

-Printed guide for New York City’s street vendors that translates their rights and the most commonly-violated rules into accessible diagrams and includes text in English, Bengali, Chinese, Arabic, and Spanish.
-The guide also features the history of street vending in New York, vendors’ personal stories, and policy reform recommendations.
-Chang worked closely with Sean Basinski of The Street Vendor Project and designed the guide as part of the Center for Urban Pedagogy’s Making Policy Public series.
+To help make civic information more accessible, Chang collaborated with The Street Vendor Project to design a guide for New York City street vendors.
+She designed and illustrated the guide, which translates the most commonly violated rules into accessible diagrams and includes text in English, Bengali, Chinese, Arabic, and Spanish.
+The guide also features the history of street vending in New York, vendors’ personal stories, and policy reform recommendations (lift license caps, increase street access, reduce the fines, and reform administration & enforcement).
 Thousands of copies were distributed to street vendors for free, and the guide is available as a free pdf or a purchasable print version here

 2009.
 32″ x 22″ fold-out poster, heavy 80 lb.
 Lynx Brightwhite Smooth matte paper stock.
 Produced by the Center for Urban Pedagogy.
 Collaboration with Sean Basinski, Rosten Woo, John Mangin.